Active Listening Skills for Software Engineers and Leaders

 Being an active listener can improve communication in a variety of settings, from personal relationships to professional environments.

 Active listening can be challenging, but it is a valuable skill to develop.
-By actively listening, you can improve your relationships, reduce misunderstandings, and foster a deeper understanding of others.
+By actively listening, you can:

 Materials Used